LSD (Cardiacs album): Background and recording

+1999-2007: Post-Guns aborted recordings and lineup changes

-In October 2005, Smith told questioner Rob Aird that the band had been working on a follow up album to Guns (1999) from "about 1999–2000".
-Smith also said that "things got broken and we couldn't finish the album", explaining: "I won't re-record things once they have been started because too much of the atmosphere and god knows what else is lost."
+At some point between 1999 and 2003, Cardiacs began work on a new studio album, which would have included unreleased songs from the Sing to God and Guns sessions like "Faster Than Snakes with a Ball and a Chain", (which would appear on Greatest Hits (2002)), live favorite "Silvery", "Shiprot", and others, as well as new songs like "Vermin Mangle" (performed by Tim Smith in solo live shows, with a studio recording released after Smith's passing).
+Some elements of these sessions remain on or were considered for LSD.
+In October 2005, Smith told questioner Rob Aird that the band had been working on a follow-up album to Guns (1999) from "about 1999–2000".
+Smith went on to say that "things got broken and we couldn't finish the album", explaining: "I won't re-record things once they have been started because too much of the atmosphere and god knows what else is lost."
 Smith hinted that the band "might put it out one day as it was left" but confirmed they had moved on to new tracks.
-A track from the unreleased album called "Faster Than Snakes with a Ball and a Chain" appeared on Greatest Hits (2002).
+Accounts vary on the timeline and substance of these album sessions.

-Guitarist Jon Poole was replaced by former guitar technician Kavus Torabi in 2003 due to a tight schedule with the Wildhearts.
-Torabi subsequently played three shows at The Garage, London with Cardiacs performing songs from their early years captured on the two-volume live album The Special Garage Concerts (2005).
-In 2004, the band's lineup expanded to include vocalists Claire Lemmon and Melanie Woods of Sidi Bou Said, Sharron Fortnam of the North Sea Radio Orchestra, and percussionists Cathy Harabaras and Dawn Staple.
-Smith had produced for Sidi Bou Said in the past, with Lemmon providing backing vocals for the song "Dog Like Sparky" on Cardiacs' album Sing to God (1996).
-Staple co-wrote the track "Wireless" with Smith, purportedly a prize for winning a competition set by Cardiacs' label Alphabet Business Concern.
+Following the release of Greatest Hits, several changes occurred within the Cardiacs lineup.
+Guitarist Jon Poole was replaced in 2003 by former guitar technician Kavus Torabi, previously known as a founding member of the Cardiacs-influenced The Monsoon Bassoon.
+In 2004, the band's lineup expanded further to include vocalists Claire Lemmon and Melanie Woods of Sidi Bou Said, Sharron Fortnam of the North Sea Radio Orchestra, and percussionists Cathy Harabaras and Dawn Staple.
+Smith, Lemmon and Woods had previously worked together when Smith had produced Sidi Bou Said's Bodies album, with Lemmon subsequently providing backing vocals for the song "Dog Like Sparky" on Cardiacs' album Sing to God (1996).
+During this period, Cardiacs continued to tour, recorded The Special Garage Concerts live album, and filmed Some Fairytales from the Rotten Shed.

-The history page on Cardiacs' website revealed that recordings for LSD began in 2005.
-On 22 May, Smith noted that his brother bassist Jim Smith "made the strangest noise by accident" which he decided to put on the album.
-"Ditzy Scene" was the first song written and recorded by the band's new lineup at Smith's own recording studio Apollo 8 in Autumn 2007, shortly before the last Cardiacs tour.
-Because it was recorded quickly, Torabi had less involvement in the arrangements than for other tracks.
-He had "never known [Smith] to be as productive as the time [Cardiacs] were making [LSD]."

-Promotion and cancelled release

-On 3 November 2007, it was announced by Organ that "Ditzy Scene" would be made available as a limited edition single, two days before it was released by Org Records, the record label associated with the fanzine.
-The single was heavily pre-ordered, featuring two other new tracks "Gen" and "Made All Up" teasing the LSD double album—their second following Sing to God.
-On the release, Cardiacs biographer Adrian Bell comments "It's only when you become aware how insular the Alphabet Business Concern is that you realise the high regard they must have for The Organ".
-The song charted at number 72 on the Spanish iTunes Chart on 11 October 2020.